LIT-Protocol/docs/docs/accessControl/conditionTypes/litActionConditions.md

 **Serrano Testnet Only**

 This feature currently only works on the Serrano Testnet.
-Be sure to install the latest version of the Lit JS SDK V2, and connect to the Serrano Testnet.
+Be sure to install the latest version of the Lit JS SDK, and connect to the Serrano Testnet.

 :::